dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 Allocating and deallocating C storage
 =====================================

-C objects can be allocated by calling *make* on an associated wrapper class or by allocating them on the stack using the macro :macro:`with-stack-structure`.
+C objects can be allocated by calling :drm:`make` on an associated wrapper class or by allocating them on the stack using the macro :macro:`with-stack-structure`.

-The C component of a *make* -allocated object is not deallocated by default when the Dylan designator object is reclaimed by the garbage collector, so we provide a manual means of freeing this storage with the function *destroy*.
+The C component of a :drm:`make` -allocated object is not deallocated by default when the Dylan designator object is reclaimed by the garbage collector, so we provide a manual means of freeing this storage with the function :func:`destroy`.

 .. method:: make
    :specializer: subclass(<C-pointer>)